PKua007/rampack/doc/input-file.md

 )
 ```

-Monte Carlo move performing the flip, which is a half rotation around particle's [secondary axis](shapes.md#geometry).
+Monte Carlo move performing the flip, which is a half rotation around particle's [secondary axis](shapes.md#geometry)
-`every` controls how often the flip is performed.
-For example, its default value `10` means that in a full single MC
+attached to the [geometric center](shapes.md#geometric-center). `every` controls how often the flip is performed.
+For
+example, its default value `10` means that in a full single MC cycle for 10% of all particles flip move will be
-cycle for 10% of all particles flip move will be attempted (and accepted according to the Metropolis criterion).
+attempted (and accepted according to the Metropolis criterion).

 ## Box move types